-Our company was originally incorporated and registered as a private limited company under Companies Act, 1956 in the name and style of 'Kabra & Malpani Jewels Private Limited, vide certificate of incorporation dated July 21, 2010 issued by the Registrar of Companies, Gujarat, Dadra and Nagar Haveli.
+Our company was originally incorporated and registered as a private limited company under Companies Act, 1956 in the name and style of Kabra & Malpani Jewels Private Limited vide certificate of incorporation dated July 21, 2010 issued by the Registrar of Companies, Gujarat, Dadra and Nagar Haveli.
 Pursuant to a resolution of our Board dated May 10, 2012 and a resolution of our shareholders dated June 07, 2012, the name of our company was changed to 'Kabra Jewels Private Limited' and a fresh certificate of incorporation dated June 28, 2012 was issued by Registrar of Companies, Gujarat, Dadra and Nagar Haveli.
-Pursuant to a resolution of our Board dated April 15, 2024 and a resolution of our shareholders dated May 11, 2024, our Company was converted into a public limited company under the companies Act, and consequently the name of our company was changed to 'Kabra Jewels Limited' and a fresh certificate of incorporation dated August 5, 2024 issued by Registrar of Companies, Central Processing Centre.
+Pursuant to a resolution of our shareholders dated May 10, 2012, the name of our company was changed to 'Kabra Jewels Private Limited' and a fresh certificate of incorporation dated June 28, 2012 was issued by Registrar of Companies, Gujarat, Dadra and Nagar Haveli.
+Pursuant to a resolution of our Board dated April 15, 2024 and a resolution of our shareholders dated May 11, 2024, our Company was converted into a public limited company under the Companies Act, and consequently the name of our company was changed to 'Kabra Jewels Limited', and a fresh certificate of incorporation dated August 5, 2024 issued by Registrar of Companies, Central Processing Centre.